SecureStrux/Get-MissingMsUpdates/README.md

 The location in which the ouput should be stored.
 The default output location is C:\Users\[USERNAME]\Desktop\MsScanReport.csv

 ## Script Execution Instructions
-1. Download an updated [wsusscn2.cab](http://go.microsoft.com/fwlink/p/?LinkID=74689) file.
+1. Download an updated wsusscn2.cab file by [clicking here](http://go.microsoft.com/fwlink/p/?LinkID=74689).
 2. Transfer the updated wsusscn2.cab to the offline system using approved file transfer procedures.
 3. Point the `Get-MissingMsUpdates` PowerShell function to the wsusscn2.cab file using the `-UpdateFile` parameter.
 4. Wait for the script to finish executing.